kospiotr/kospiotr.github.io/wiki/spring-core.md

 * The main aim is to **simplifying application development**.
 * Spring support application development on all levels / layers
-* There are many modules and extensions with other popular frameworks eg.
+* There are many modules and extensions with other popular frameworks eg. View technologies (SpringMVC, Templates, Struts, JSF, WebWork), Persistance (Hibernate, TopLink, JPA, JDBC, JTA, NOSQL), Messaging, Cloud, Many more: [Spring integration projects](http://spring.io/projects)
-    * SpringMVC, Struts, JSF, WebWork
-    * Hibernate, TopLink, JPA, JDBC, JTA, NOSQL
-    * JMS
-    * Cloud
 * Spring doesn't competete with other solutions and technologies which are good.
 Instead of that it supports theirs integration.
 * Spring doesn't forces to be installed on the application server, it doesn't forces speciality API to be used.
 * Spring is easy to be used